open5e/open5e/source/monsters/tome-of-beasts/S/sandman.rst

-successful surprise attack against an opponent, its talons scratch a rune onto the target’s eyeballs that snaps their eyelids shut, leaving them blinded.
-This effect can be ended with greater restoration, remove curse, or comparable magic.
+successful surprise attack against an opponent, its talons scratch a rune onto the target’s eyeballs that snaps their eyelids shut, leaving them
+:ref:`srd:blinded`.
+This effect can be ended with :ref:`srd:greater-restoration`, :ref:`srd:remove-curse`,
+or comparable magic.

 **Innate Spellcasting.**